nasa-jpl/open-source-rover/mechanical/rocker_bogie/README.md

 > **NOTE**: the OnShape model may represent the orientation of the slits incorrectly.
 In order to make the model nimble, the same rocker-bogie assembly is used on both sides of the rover which has the side-effect that the two assemblies aren't mirrorred like they are supposed to be.
 Always stop to think about what you're building to avoid having to take things apart later.

 Take one of the servo arms with bearing and hub you made in an earlier step amd attach the steel bracket, two hurricane nuts, and 4x socket screws like in the image.
 Repeat for the other servo arm.
-If the screws don't slide through the holes in the black servo arm, it might help to drill the holes out a bit.
+If the screws don't slide freely through the holes in the black servo arm, drill the holes out to make sure the hurricane nuts rotate and lock in place in the rail.

 ![picture of the servo arm assembly](images/servo_arm_assembly.jpg)

 Place one servo arm assembly over one side of the rocker-bogie joint such that the hurricane nuts fit all the way in the channel.
 Tighten such that you can still slide the servo arm relative to the channel.
 Flip the assembly over and repeat on the other side, making sure the setup is symmetric.
 Now tighten the screws all the way.

+> **NOTE**: Consider using an extra screw and hurricane nut in the middle to strengthen the joint further

 ![attaching the shaft from the rocker to the bogie joint](images/rocker_extr_to_bogie_joint.png)